Video consultation information for patients

 How much will it cost?

 Generally you will receive two bills for the video consultation – one from your GP and one from Jean Hailes.
 Our usual fees apply, plus there is an additional video consultation fee.
 Fees will need to be settled at the beginning of the video conference and paid via credit card.
-If you do not have a credit card, please contact us at least one week before your video consultation to arrange for a direct deposit.

 Am I eligible for a Medicare rebate?